willfaught/paige/README.md

 ### Override

-Most code is in partial templates that are included by the default layouts.
+Most code is in partial templates that are included by the layouts.
-Elements can be added, changed, or removed easily by overriding the corresponding default layout or partial template.
+Elements can be added, changed, or removed easily by overriding the corresponding layout or partial template.

-For example, the default layouts
+For example, the layouts
 `home.html`, `list.html`, `single.html`, `taxonomy.html`, and `term.html`
 include the partial template `paige/article.html`.
 `paige/article.html` includes the partial templates `paige/metadata.html`, `paige/toc.html`, and `paige/content.html`.
-To change the page title for those default layouts, change `paige/metadata.html`.
+To change the page title for those layouts, change `paige/metadata.html`.
 To change the page title for `single.html`, replace the use of `paige/article.html` in `single.html` with the use of `paige/metadata.html`, `paige/toc.html`, and `paige/content.html`,